Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity

 Throughout Section 2 we use various properties satisfied by the bump functions $\phi_{Q,j}$ and the Littlewood-Paley projections $P_j$.
 Most of these properties can be classified as "commutator estimates" that allow us to move bump functions across Littlewood-Paley projections and vice versa with only the addition of a negligible error.
 For the benefit of exposition, we defer the technical proofs of these lemmas to Section 5; however, we shall use the results in Section 5 freely here.

-We prove a general partial regularity theorem for systems of differential equations.
-These systems will generalize the Navier-Stokes equations in the sense that they arise from the Stokes equations with a nonlinearity of the form $B(u,u)$, where $B$ is an amenable operator in the sense of Definition \ref{AMEN}.
+We shall now prove a general partial regularity theorem for systems of pseudodifferential equations.
+These systems will generalize the Navier-Stokes equations in the sense that they arise from the Stokes equations equipped with a nonlinearity of the form $B(u,u)$, where $B$ is an amenable operator in the sense of Definition \ref{AMEN}.
 Without loss of generality, we may assume in this section that the scaling term $\lambda$ in the fifth part of Definition \ref{AMEN} is equal to $2$.

 We denote the Leray Projection of $B$ by $\hat{B}:=\mathbb{P}B$ for the rest of this section.
-By the incompressibility condition on $u$ in the statement of the theorem, we can instead consider the following system of partial differential equations:
+By the incompressibility condition on $u$ in the statement of the theorem, we can instead consider the following system of pseudodifferential equations: